 Between 2017 and 2022, GGWNY is focused on fearless community and land conservation.

-Our five-year strategic plan (link to strategic plan document as a PDF) includes these building
+Our five-year strategic plan (click for pdf) includes these building

 1) reaffirming our focus on people and community